Fiction. Based on a True Day at the Carnival.

 You made sure to wear all your rings: a delicate blue topaz stone, carved silver London skyline wrapped around your index finger, a petite blue stone from Greenwich, and a silver vine.
-Rings are your favourite pieces of jewellery, taking the time to browse different ring sets that you wish you could afford.
+Rings are your favourite pieces of jewelry, taking the time to browse different ring sets that you wish you could afford.
 Life is expensive.

 You’ve stared at your phone for too long.

-“You’re no fun.” your mother says next to you.
-She’ll say later that she was joking but you won’t believe her.
+“You’re no fun,” your mother says next to you.
+She’ll say later that she was joking, but you won’t believe her.
 Too many comments have gone with a quick “it was a joke” as an afterthought.

 Isn’t it enough that you have put aside yourself so they can enjoy themselves?
 Never before have you felt so out of place, in the wrong location and time, alone in a crowd.
 You see your brother excited for the next coaster and a smile tugs at the corners of your lips.
 Then your mother speaks and it vanishes.
 As quickly as it came.

 Your brother can’t ride coasters anymore.
-His contact in his left eye tore and getting off one too many rides dizzy will change the course of a day.
+His contact in his left eye tore, and getting off one too many rides dizzy will change the course of a day.
 It takes you a moment or two to notice.
 You are daydreaming of playing your violin.
 Shit, your fingers are aching.
-It’s like your mind is on the roller coaster while your body would die in a matter of seconds.
+It’s like your mind is on the roller coaster while your body could die in a matter of seconds.

 In between talking with him, you look down at your phone.
 A group chat of women you love are talkative today.
 College is almost over, enjoy the time you have with them.
 They’re genuine and you consider yourself lucky to love them.
 Never throw around ‘love.’